PBGLMichaelHall/ReadTheDocsQTL/docs/source/Sorghum.rst

 .. code:: r

-   Set High bulk and Low bulk sample names and parser generated file name The file name is generated from the QTLParser_1_MH function in line 119
+   **Define High bulk and Low bulk sample names as an input object and define parser generated file name.
+The file name is generated from ImportFromVCF function.**

    HighBulk <- "D2_F2_tt"
    LowBulk <- "D2_F2_TT"
    file <- "Hall.csv"

-   #Choose which chromosomes/contigs will be included in the analysis,
+   **Choose and define which chromosomes/contigs will be included in the analysis.
+The chromosome/contg names are reverse compatible with VCF names.**

    Chroms <- c("Chr01","Chr02","Chr03","Chr04","Chr05","Chr06","Chr07","Chr08","Chr09","Chr10")